 Apartment Hotels

 An apartment hotel is essentially an apartment building that operates hotel-style services.
-It provides a similar experience to renting an apartment, albeit with the option to check-in and check out on-demand rather than signing a fixed-term contract.
+It provides a similar experience to renting an apartment, albeit with the option to check in and out on demand rather than signing a fixed-term contract.
 These hotels will generally also provide basic housekeeping services.

 Boutique Hotels